 In the afternoon, a group of Stepozhevaci officials called a meeting with the crew to introduced them to a "Contractor".
 The man was an older, clean cut man named "Mr. Mattin".
-When he was introduced, Ms. Vik had a feeling of vague memory.
-She felt she should remember him for some reason but couldn't place him.
-Since the contracts had been signed, the Stepozhevaci said the team could have the facts.
+When he was introduced, Ms. Vik had a feeling of vague memory, as if she should remember him for some reason.
+But, she couldn't place him.
+Since the contracts were signed, the Stepozhevaci said the team could now have the facts.

 Mr. Mattin began explaining the job from the beginning, as far as the crew were concerned.
 Mattin said the Stepozhevaci freighter they had helped was named the Enlightened Measure".
 Dame Mikah whispered to those around her," I bet it's not..."
-Mattin either didn't hear the comment or ignored.
-He went on, saying she had been outbound on the same mission then as the team were now hired to accomplish.
+Mattin either didn't hear the comment or ignored it.
+He went on, saying she'd been outbound on the same mission which their crew were now hired to accomplish.
 The team aboard were to recover an Imperial Naval Destroyer, Fer d'Lance Class, discovered as a drifting hulk in deep space.
 Then, Mr. Mattin told one of the aides turn on a projector and began explaining from images and data which had been recovered by scan.

 Data on the hulk was sketchy, but there was enough to show a Fer d'Lance destroyer drifting dead in space.
 After repeatedly using the term "dead in space", Brian interrupted to ask Mr. Mattin to stop saying "dead".
 Nodding, the contractor changed to "drifting" as much as possible.
 Mr. Mattin said it was believed that, if the hulk could be located, it could possibly be repaired.
 The most difficult issue would be hacking the ship's computer so a prize crew could take control and deliver it to a specified destination.
 They were reminded they'd be using navigational tapes held secure by Councilor Saamsen.
 After the briefing, those most skilled with computers would sit through a week's training to hack a simulated Imperial warship computer's security.
 The rest of the Dawnstar Horizon's crew would prepare for the operation in other ways.

-Saamsen said one of those ships had done a scan and was preparing to jump when they spotted the hulk, completely "In the dark".
-First, they thought it had been an anti-pirate or anti-Zhodani patrol but weren't sure.
-Either way, they could only take a quick scan as they jumped.
+Saamsen said one of those ships had done a scan and was preparing to jump when they spotted the hulk, completely "in the dark".
+They first thought was an anti-pirate or anti-Zhodani patrol, but weren't sure.
+Either way, they could just take a quick scan as they jumped.
 Once in jump, the officers reviewed the data and saw the ship was just a hulk, drifting in space.
-When they were asked about the name or identification of the ship was asked, the Councilor said the quick scan didn't show any identification.
+When they were asked about the name or id numbers from the ship, the Councilor said the quick scan didn't show any identification.
 That was odd because Naval markings tended to be large and very noticable.

-Someone asked when the ship was found and they were told it happened 18 months before, in mid-1110.
-That was well before the end if the Fifth Frontier War, so they couldn't move to recover the hulk earlier.
-Especially with Imperial patrols in deep space leading to a risk of "shoot first-investigate later" incidents.
+When asked when the ship had been found, they were told it happened 18 months ago, in mid-1110.
+That was before the end if the Fifth Frontier War, so they couldn't launch a recovery mission sooner.
+Especially with Imperial patrols in deep space and the risk of "shoot first-investigate later" incidents.
 The crew were most bothered that the ship had been drifting for 18 months, and would have to be found again.
 Ryddoth asked if the scan included a drift vector and they were told it didn't.
-When asked about electronics, to help hacking the computer, Mr. Mattin admitted they'd had one, bought at very great expense.
-But it had been on the Enlightened Measure.
-At the best, it would remain there until the hulk was returned.
+Asked about electronics, to help hacking the computer, Mr. Mattin admitted they'd had one, bought at very great expense.
+But it was on the Enlightened Measure.
+At best, it was stuck there until the hulk was returned.
 At worst, it was destroyed or lost in the explosion.
 He also said they had collected valuable details, which were apparently lost with Councilor Helmik's computer.
 That, too, had been lost aboard The Enlightened Measure.
 When asked about the crew requirements for this destroyer class, they were told a normal crew included 13 sentients.
 But a minimum of 3 [Pilot, Navigator and Engineer] could fly it if desperate.
 Mr. Mattin pointed out they would have two engineers.

 When evening came, the crew were told they could stay on the ship or in the tents as they wished.
 They all choose to stay aboard, since cots had been delivered to use, until the ship could get back to the IISS Base in-system.
 Doing that had been opposed by all the Stepozhevaci, but it was required for both refueling the ship and refitting the staterooms.
 Scout Ryddoth left unsaid that he doubted Imperial officials would let the Horizon leave the system without a stop at the base.
 But, with the crew released for the evening, they set about moving their gear into their assigned staterooms.
 A bed was also assigned to Councilor Saamsen, who's gear had been delivered earlier.
 The staterooms had been assigned: